-This is intended to be the last in my series of articles for Exeter Cathedral’s monthly News, on the changes we can make in our own lives, and how we can encourage governments and business to make necessary structural changes.
-I don’t know when this one will actually go in the News, but even though it will be out of order I wanted to publish it here now anyway.
+This was intended to be the last in my series of articles for Exeter Cathedral’s monthly News, on the changes we can make in our own lives, and how we can encourage governments and business to make necessary structural changes.
+I wrote it a bit out of order, but I wanted to publish it here now anyway.
 We have til the end of 2020 to ‘save the planet’, so we’re nearly out of time.
 [Update: The Cathedral News editorial team turned it down for publication in the November edition, and a revised version focusing on Climate Justice down in December.]

 How can we work together to save our life-support system and cherish God’s good creation?
 Back in May I considered the links between COVID and climate and suggested we reframe what we consider ‘normal’.
 A month later, we discovered that COVID disproportionately affected people of colour, and #BlackLivesMatter gained widespread recognition.
 I want to consider the link between the two in this my last article on: What can I do about the Climate Emergency?

 10. Sacrifice your privilege

 “White people say they want to be an ally to Black people.
 But are they ready for sacrifice?” ran the headline of a recent article in the Guardian by a black queer person: